Carms-dev/gegi-law-gatsby-netlify/content/cases/forrester-v-peel-regional-municipality-police-services-board-et-al.md

 ---
 isCornerstone: false
-caseName: Forrester v Peel (Regional Municipality) Police Services Board et al.
+caseName: Forrester v.
+Peel (Regional Municipality) Police Services Board et al.
 citation: 2006 HRTO 13
 description: The complainant, a transgender woman, was subject to unjust strip searches by male police officers, despite asking for a female officer to